 Donora is a very small borough located in the state of Pennsylvania.
 With a population of 4,663 people and two constituent neighborhoods, Donora is the 307th largest community in Pennsylvania.
-Donora has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Donora has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Donora isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Donora are a mix of both white- and blue-collar jobs.
-Overall, Donora is a borough of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Donora who work in office and administrative support (16.96%), sales jobs (9.45%), and management occupations (6.74%).
+Overall, Donora is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Donora who work in office and administrative support (15.29%), sales jobs (9.57%), and management occupations (8.77%).

 Despite the fact that it is a small borough, Donora has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the borough for affordable transportation.

-The per capita income in Donora in 2010 was $18,341, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,364 for a family of four.
+The per capita income in Donora in 2010 was $19,286, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,144 for a family of four.
 However, Donora contains both very wealthy and poor people as well.

-Donora is a very ethnically-diverse borough.
+Donora is a somewhat ethnically-diverse borough.
 The people who call Donora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Donora residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Donora include Irish, German, Polish, and English.
+Important ancestries of people in Donora include Irish, Polish, German, and English.

 The most common language spoken in Donora is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Serbo-Croatian.